Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 6. Tulum

 Pros: beautiful beaches, world-class cenotes nearby, ruins on the beach, plant-based food culture.
 Cons: expensive, requires a car or taxis to get around the Beach Zone, sargassum some weeks.
+Cash-only is still the norm at a lot of small spots, so plan accordingly.

 7. Mahahual / Costa Maya

-Best for: Families who want the calmest swim beach in Mexico, off-the-beaten-path
+Best for: Families who want the calmest swim beach in Mexico, off the beaten path

 What to Pack for Any Mexico Beach Trip